Culture of Korea: Clothing

 According to social status, Koreans used to dress differently, making clothing an important mark of social rank.
 Costumes were worn by the ruling class and the royal family.
 These upper classes also used jewelry to distance themselves from the ordinary people.
 A traditional item of jewellery for women was a pendant in the shape of certain elements of nature which was made of gemstones, to which a tassel of silk was connected.

-Common people were often restricted to undyed plain clothes.
-This everyday dress underwent relatively few changes during the Joseon period.
+For thousands of years, Korean people nearly exclusively wore plain white and undecorated hanbok.
+Color and ornamentation were only worn if required for a uniform, to display social status, or during special occasions.
+This led to the development of the nickname "white-clothed people" to describe Koreans.
+This practice possibly began around the Three Kingdoms of Korea period and lasted until just after the Korean War, after which it ended due to poverty.
 The basic everyday dress was shared by everyone, but distinctions were drawn in official and ceremonial clothes.
 During the winter people wore cotton-wadded dresses.
 Fur was also common.
-Because ordinary people normally wore pure white undyed materials, the people were sometimes referred to as the white-clad people.

 Hanbok are classified according to their purposes: everyday dress, ceremonial dress and special dress.
 Ceremonial dresses are worn on formal occasions, including a child's first birthday (doljanchi), a wedding or a funeral.
 Special dresses are made for purposes such as shamans, officials.

 Today the hanbok is still worn during formal occasions.
 The everyday use of the dress, however, has been lost.
-However, elderly still dress in hanbok as well as active estates of the remnant of aristocratic families from the Joseon Dynasty.
-Though this may be changing with something of a modern interest in the traditional dress among some of the young.
+However, the elderly still dress in hanbok as well as active estates of the remnant of aristocratic families from the Joseon Dynasty, though this may be changing with something of a modern interest in the traditional dress among some of the young.

 Traditionally, the hanbok was a wedding dress that dates back to the 14th century.
 It was a floor-length gown with an empire waist, fitted jacket, and sewn with vibrant or pastel colors.
 The use of the Hanbok in daily wear has dropped significantly over the last handful of decades.
-Park Hyung Sook has challenged the traditional hanbok that Korea is used to.
-Park Hyung Sook has been designing for decades before she ventured out on her own.
-She is known to wear her own designs paired with jeans or shorts for a more casual look.
-Her clothes are meant to be worn either casually or formally, it is not fast fashion but easy.